robertnurnberg/cdblib/Readme.md

 ### `pgn2cdb`

 A command line program to populate cdb with moves from games stored in a PGN file, up to a desired depth.
-The script also provides information about evaluations and existing coverage of the lines on cdb.
+The script also provides information about the existing coverage of the lines on cdb.

 ```
 usage: pgn2cdb.py [-h] [-v] [-d DEPTH] [-p PAINT] [-c CONCURRENCY] [-b BATCHSIZE] [-u USER] filename